 A consultation gives you the opportunity to speak with an experienced immigration attorney one-on-one and gives the attorney a better understanding of your case.
 The attorney will advise what options are available and recommend the best strategy for your situation.
 During the consultation the attorney will also provide you with a fee quote and application time-line.
 There is no time limit for the consultation; however, it generally lasts between 30 and 60 minutes.
-Our staff consists of Spanish and French speakers, and arrangements can be made with translators of other languages as well.
+Our staff consists of Spanish, French, German, and Romanian speakers, and arrangements can be made with translators of other languages as well.

 To schedule a consultation, please contact us.

 How much does a consultation cost?

 The consultation fee is $300.00 (as of October 2018), and payment is collected prior to meeting with the attorney.
 We accept cash, personal check, money order, and credit cards (Visa, Mastercard, Discover).
 This consultation fee will be deducted from the retainer fee if you retain our office within 30 days of your consultation.

 When and where does the consultation take place?

 Consultations can be scheduled Monday through Friday between 10:00 a.m. and 4:00 p.m.
 Arrangements may be made for consultations at earlier or later times upon request.
 Consultations are held in our office located at: 2011 Pennsylvania Avenue NW, Suite 500 Washington, D.C.
 20006 or at a satellite office located at 2722 Merrilee Dr., Suite 340, Fairfax, VA 22030.
 Consultations take place between 10:00 am and 4:00 pm Monday -Friday.